Expert Guide To Make A Resume For A Job (With Examples)

 Chronological resume

-The chronological resume format is a layout that focuses on your professional history.
+The chronological format is a layout that focuses on your professional history.
 This format is helpful if you have an extensive professional work history and no employment gaps.
-With the chronological resume, you will be able to highlight your career advancement order while emphasizing the job experiences you have that are relevant to the position you are applying for.
+With this format, you will be able to highlight your career advancement order while emphasizing the job experiences you have that are relevant to the position you are applying for.

 Functional resume